ExpressLRS/Docs/docs/software/mavlink.md

 ### TX Backpack MAVLink Statistics

-When using WiFi forwarding through the TX Backpack, the Backpack tracks additional statistics and displays them on the Backpack webui, on the MAVLink tab (go to `http://10.0.0.1`, or `http://elrs_txbp.local/` if using home WiFi).
+When using WiFi forwarding through the TX Backpack, the Backpack tracks additional statistics and displays them on the Backpack WebUI, on the MAVLink tab (go to `http://10.0.0.1`, or `http://elrs_txbp.local/` if using home WiFi).

 - **Downlink packets**: Count of MAVLink messages from aircraft to GCS
 - **Uplink packets**: Count of MAVLink messages from GCS to aircraft